 - 1. Log in to the Azure Portal. - 2.
 Click App Services.
 The App Services menu page appears. - 3.
 Select your web app. - 4.
 Click Configuration.
 The Configuration menu page appears. - 5.
 Click Application settings.
 The Application Settings menu page appears. - 6.
 Click New application setting.
 The New Application Setting menu page appears. - 7.
-Locate the Agent Keys for your Signal Sciences site: - a.
-Log in to the Signal Sciences console. - b.
-Select a site if you have more than one site. - c.
+Locate the Agent Keys for your Signal Sciences site: - 1.
+Log in to the Signal Sciences console. - 2.
+Select a site if you have more than one site. - 3.
 Click Agents in the navigation bar.
-The agents page appears. - d.
-Click View agent keys.
-The agent keys window appears.
+The agents page appears.